leftwm/leftwm-theme/README.md

 **Note: as of 02/26/2021 autofind is not yet fully implemented**

 ### Install a theme
 LeftWM-theme differentiates between _installing_ a theme and _applying_ a theme.
-Installing a theme is akin to downloading it, behind the scenes LeftWM-theme does a `git clone {theme}`.
-No dependency checks are performed at installation time.
-Applying a theme is akin to setting it up for use.
-Dependency checks are performed.
+Installing a theme is akin to downloading it; behind the scenes LeftWM-theme runs `git clone {theme}`.
+No dependency checks are performed at installation time, but instead at application time.
 To install a theme, for example the fabulous Orange Forest theme, run (quotation marks needed for names with spaces):
 ```bash
 leftwm-theme install "Orange Forest"
 ```
 **Note: LeftWM-theme is CaSe SeNsItIvE, so be careful!**

 ### Apply a theme
+LeftWM-theme will check for dependencies, LeftWM-version, and the like during the application process.
 Now that you've installed Orange Forest (or whatever theme you like), to set it as your current theme, run:
 ```bash
 leftwm-theme apply "Orange Forest"